ironicbadger/pms-wiki/docs/06-hardware/new-drive-burnin.md

 Therefore running a test which will read and write every sector of the drive for verification and take at least 24 hours to complete seems logical.

-Back in the day, I ran unRAID before switching out to Debian + SnapRAID + MergerFS 2-3 years ago. unRAID had this concept of 'pre-clearing' a drive before use which served two purposes.
+Back in the day, I ran unRAID before switching out to Debian + SnapRAID + mergerfs 2-3 years ago. unRAID had this concept of 'pre-clearing' a drive before use which served two purposes.

 1. Prepare the drive for use by unRAID
 2. A stress test.